plutomi/plutomi/README.md

 $ ./scripts/run.sh
 ```

-This will setup MongoDB, NATS + Jetstream, start the web app on port 3000, the API on port 8080, and the event consumers in the background.
-A few notes:

-- The NATS server will be created with a `sys` user for server management _(see [nats-config.conf](./nats-config.conf))_
+This will setup:

+- MongoDB on port 27017
+- 3 Redpanda brokers
+- Redpanda console on port 9000
+- Web app on port 3000
+- API on port 8080
+- All of the Redpanda consumers:
+  - TODO

-- Credentials for all datasources for all other interactions are `admin` and `password`.
+> Credentials for all datasources for all other interactions are `admin` and `password`.

 You can also run any stack individually: